izzat138/MKEL1123_Project/README.md

 always obtain better performance by coding vectors instead of scalars, scalar quantizers have remained by far the common data compression systems because of their simplicity and good performance when the communication rate is sufficiently large.
-In addition, relatively few design techniques have existed for vector quantizers [7].
+In addition, relatively few design techniques have existed for vector quantizers.
 Even though there are other technique for pattern matching but Vector quantization is considered as one of the best approach for its flexibility in training as well as recognizing.